 A common problem for stressed out moms is that each day looks like the last.
 If you can’t tell what day it is, or the month for that matter, it might be time to reach for some goals.
 Having goals gives you a sense of accomplishment once you attain them, but they do a lovely job of shaping an interesting and fulfilling day.
 Think about a fitness goal, for instance.
 Let’s say you take up weight-lifting and a part of that involves exercising outside in the morning.
 You’d become leaner and stronger while breathing in fresh air and enjoying the sunrise each morning.
-Learn a language, take different types of guitar lessons, or learn to dance.
+Learn a language, buy a cheap acoustic guitar, take different types of guitar lessons, or learn to dance.
 Being a mom is one of the best things you can be, but don’t stop there.
 Savor each moment of the day.

 Having access to the Internet means that you have access to a never-ending array of funny videos to watch and articles to read.
 Take 10 minutes here and there to laugh.
 Laughing and smiling changes so many things.
 For starters, it relieves stress, it helps to ease insomnia, pain, migraines, disease and more, and it’s so simple.
 Even a fake laugh and smile can change your mood around, so just be silly.